microservices-demo/microservices-demo/deploy-doc-tests/README.md

 markdown file in `$REPO/docs/deployment`.

-Each document should start with a yaml block, containing at least the two entries `layout: default` and `executableDocumentation: true`.
+Each document should start with a yaml block, containing at least the two entries `layout: default` and `deployDoc: true`.
-The `layout` part is required by Jekyll, which is used to render the markdown to GitHub pages, the `executableDocumentation` is used to determine whether or not a markdown file should be considered to be a test.
+The `layout` part is required by Jekyll, which is used to render the markdown to GitHub pages, the `deployDoc` is used to determine whether or not a markdown file should be tested.

 The runner assumes that a file `$REPO/docs/deployment/$PLATFORM.md` corresponds to a directory that contains the required in `$REPO/deploy/$PLATFORM/`.